theriex/digger/README.md

 be interested in hearing again.

-Digger helps you enjoy your *collection* by pulling and playing songs you haven't heard in a long time.
+Digger helps you enjoy your *collection* by pulling and playing songs you haven't heard in the longest time.
 Digger uses range controls and keywords to pull situationally appropriate tracks without having to think too much.

 ## Structure

 Digger runs as a webapp, supported by a server that handles the file crawling and data storage.
-The idea is to work with an open and minimal technology stack so Digger can be adapted to a wide variety of situations.
+The idea is to work with minimal and open technology so Digger can be adapted to a wide variety of situations.

-To run digger locally on a local collection of audio files, you will need to have node.js installed.
-From the directory where you downloaded the digger project, install these node extensions:
+To run digger locally on a local collection of audio files, you will need to have [node.js] (https://nodejs.org/en/download/) installed.
+In the directory where you downloaded the digger project, install these node
+extensions:

     npm install jsmediatags --save
     npm install node-static